Biden pushing lower prescription drug costs in midterm press

-President Joe Biden is set to highlight his administration's efforts to lower prescription drug costs on Friday as part of his three-state Western tour this week, as he confronts a sobering inflation report in the waning weeks before midterm elections.
+IRVINE, California (AP) — President Joe Biden is highlighting his administration’s efforts to lower prescription drug costs on Friday as part of his three-state Western tour this week, as he confronts a sobering inflation report in the waning weeks before midterm elections.

-Biden will head to a community college in Irvine, California, to meet with older adults and tout his administration's efforts to reduce inflation and drive down costs.
-The visit comes on the heels of an announcement that millions of Social Security recipients will get an 8.7% boost in their benefits in 2023, a historic increase but a gain that will be eaten up in part by the rising cost of everyday living.
+Biden visited a community college in Irvine, California, to meet with older adults and tout his administration's efforts to reduce inflation and drive down costs.
+The trip comes on the heels of an announcement that millions of Social Security recipients will get an 8.7% boost in their benefits in 2023, a historic increase but a gain that will be eaten up in part by the rising cost of everyday living.

+Biden said that still, seniors “are going to get ahead of inflation next year.
+For the first time in 10 years Social Security checks are going to go up while Medicare premiums go down."

 Despite the president's efforts, inflation is rising, and Republicans are capitalizing on higher prices, seeing openings in California and elsewhere to potentially pick up U.S. House seats.
-The president will also make his case in Oregon before heading back East as the reliably Democratic governor's race closes with an independent splitting votes.
+The president will also travel to Oregon before heading back East as the usually Democratic-leaning governor's race closes with an independent splitting votes.

 Consumer prices, excluding volatile food and energy costs, jumped 6.6% in September from a year ago — the fastest pace in four decades.
 And on a month-to-month basis, such “core” prices soared 0.6% for a second straight time, defying expectations for a slowdown and signaling that the Fed’s multiple rate hikes have yet to ease inflation pressures.
 Core prices typically provide a clearer picture of underlying price trends.